TheYoBots/lishoginet/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Feel free to turn your client on and off at any time.
-By default, the client will try to finish any jobs it has alread started.
-On immediate shutdown, the client tries to tell Lichess to reassign the jobs.
-If even that fails, Lichess will reassign the jobs after a timeout.
+By default, the client will try to finish any jobs it has already started.
+On immediate shutdown, the client tries to inform Lichess that jobs should be reassigned.
+If even that fails,
+Lichess will reassign the jobs after a timeout.

 Will fishnet use my GPU?